Jean Isherwood: Exhibitions, societies and awards

 From 1946, Isherwood had nineteen exhibitions, of which three were with her daughter, Jaqueline Dabron, in the state capitals of Sydney, Brisbane and Melbourne.
 A retrospective exhibition was held in the New South Wales regional galleries of Tamworth and Muswellbrook.
 In 2012, thirty-two of Isherwood's watercolors were featured in Sister Cities, the inaugural exhibition of Gallery Lane Cove on Sydney's north shore.
 Her portrait of Marjorie Cotton was exhibited in First Ladies: Significant Australian Women 1913-2013 at the National Portrait Gallery in Canberra.
 Her work is represented in the National Gallery of Australia, Canberra; the Art Gallery of NSW; the Howard Hinton Collection, Armidale Regional Gallery; the Tamworth Art Gallery, the National Portrait Gallery, Canberra and many other regional galleries and private collections.

 Isherwood was a member of the Australian Watercolour Institute from 1948 and a member of the Royal Art Society from 1976, being elected a Fellow in 1982.
-In 1994 Jean Isherwood was awarded the Order of Australia Medal for her contribution to the Arts for painting in oils and watercolours.
+In 1994, Jean Isherwood was awarded the Order of Australia Medal for her contribution to the Arts for painting in oils and watercolours.
+In 1980, Isherwood exhibited at Artarmon Galleries, who exhibited Isherwood again posthumously in 2008.
+During Isherwood's career, she won over 100 first prizes.